don/phonegap-p2p/plugins/com.chariotsolutions.nfc.plugin/README.md

 ## Multiple Listeners

-Multiple listeners can be registered in JavaScript. e.g. addTagDiscoveredListener, addNdefListener, addMimeTypeListener.
+Multiple listeners can be registered in JavaScript. e.g. addNdefListener, addTagDiscoveredListener, addMimeTypeListener.

 On Android, only the most specific event will fire.
-If a Mime Media Tag is scanned, only the addMimeTypeListener callback is called.
+If a Mime Media Tag is scanned, only the addMimeTypeListener callback is called and not the callback defined in addNdefListener.
+You can use the same event handler for multiple listeners.

-On BlackBerry 10, all the events fire if a Mime Media Tag is scanned.
+On BlackBerry 7, all the events fire if a Mime Media Tag is scanned.

-## addTagDiscoveredListener on Android and BlackBerry 7.
+## addTagDiscoveredListener

 On Android, addTagDiscoveredListener scans non-NDEF tags and NDEF tags.
 The tag event does NOT contain an ndefMessage even if there are NDEF messages on the tag.
 Use addNdefListener or addMimeTypeListener to get the NDEF information.